-The two main advantages of the atypicals over the typicals is the broader range of diagnoses and symptoms they treat and their greatly reduced, though not zero, risk of causing extrapyramidal symptom (EPS)

-side effects.
-Short term reversible EPS include parkinsonian symptoms (looks like but isn't Parkinson's disease), akathisia (internal restlessness), acute dystonic reactions (scary intense muscle tightness but often easily treated), and related effects.
-These short term reversible EPS side effects can be reduced or cured by changing the antipsychotic medicine dose, changing the antipsychotic medicine, stopping the antipsychotic, adding a medicine like Cogentin (benztropine), Artane, benadryl, amantadine or a beta blocker to counteract the EPS.
+The two main advantages of the Atypicals over the Typicals is the broader range of diagnoses and symptoms they treat and their greatly reduced, though not zero, risk of causing extrapyramidal symptom (EPS) side effects.
+Short term reversible EPS include parkinsonian symptoms (looks like but isn't Parkinson's disease), akathisia (internal restlessness), acute dystonic reactions (scary intense muscle tightness but brief and often easily treated), and related effects.
+These short term reversible EPS side effects can be reduced or prevented by changing the antipsychotic medicine dose, changing the antipsychotic medicine to a different one, stopping the antipsychotic, or adding a medicine like Cogentin (benztropine), Artane, benadryl, amantadine or a beta blocker to counteract the EPS.

 Tardive Dyskinesia (TD) is a possibly ireversible EPS movement disorder long term side effect.
-The primary risk is from long term (usually years, rarely, if ever, less than six months), high dose treatment with the older typical antipsychotics which are also known as neuroleptics.
-The risk of TD is essentially zero for low dose short term (weeks to months) use.
-The risk of TD with the old typical group is about 5% per year (this means about 5 of every 100 persons who takes an average dose of one of these medicines for a year will show some TD at the end of that year).
-Risk increases with age (especially in women), dose, duration, and being nonwhite.
+The primary risk is from long term (usually years, rarely less than six months), high dose treatment with the older typical antipsychotics which are also known as neuroleptics.
+The risk of TD is close to (but not) zero for low dose short term (weeks to months) use.
+The risk of TD with the old "Typical" group is about 1 to 5% per year (this means about 1 to 5 of every 100 persons who takes an average dose of one of these medicines for a year will show some TD at the end of that year).
+Risk increases with age (especially in women), dose, duration, use in nonpsychotic conditions, and being nonwhite.
 The newer atypical antipsychotics have a much lower risk, estimated at roughly 0.1% to 0.5% per year (1 to 5 in 1000 will show TD after a year).
-Risperdal and Geodon are probably close to the 0.5% risk while Seroquel, Zyprexa, and Abilify are at the 0.1% level.
-Clozaril may even treat or reverse TD.
-Antidepressants, antianxiety meds, sleeping meds, mood stabilizers, and stimulants do not carry any TD risk at all.
-TD is a group of abnormal movements that typically start mildly with subtle involuntary snake like (choreo-athetoid) and/or chewing-like frequent movements of the tongue and mouth and may progress, especially with continued use of the medicine, to affect the arms, legs, and other parts of the body in severe cases.

-TD may be very

-mild to severe and disabling with the degree usually related to the dose and duration of antipsychotic medicine exposure.
+Risperdal, Abilify and Geodon are probably close to the 0.5% risk while Seroquel and Zyprexa, are at the 0.1% level.
+Clozaril treats or even reverses TD.
+Antidepressants, anti-anxiety meds, sleeping meds, mood stabilizers, and stimulants do not carry any TD risk at all.
+Tardive Dyskinesia (TD) is a group of abnormal movements that typically start mildly with subtle involuntary snake like (choreo-athetoid) and/or chewing-like frequent movements of the tongue and mouth and may progress, especially with continued use of the medicine, to affect the arms, legs, and other parts of the body in severe cases.
+TD may be very mild to severe and disabling with the degree usually related to the dose and duration of antipsychotic medicine exposure.
 TD symptoms are not always caused by medication.
 Abnormal movements indistinguishable from TD occur in some people with other neurologic conditions, some people with schizophrenia, and even in some elderly persons, even without any treatment ever with an antipsychotic medicine.
 About 1/3 of TD cases believed to be caused by antipsychotic medication recover completely without any special treatment.
 Another 1/3 improve with time and treatment but not fully.
-The final 1/3 do not improve or recover and may progress.
-The best treatment for TD is using Clozaril or high dose vitamin E; other options exist but are less consistently helpful or are experimental.
+The final 1/3 do not improve or recover and may worsen even to disability.
+The best treatment for TD is using Clozaril although other options exist but are less consistently helpful or are experimental.
 Prevention of TD is the best treatment.
-My patients who take the antipsychotics become very used to the modified AIMS testing I do at a number of the follow-up visits.
+My patients who take the antipsychotics become used to the modified AIMS testing I do at a number of the follow-up visits.
 They are most aware of the finger tapping and tongue examination but are less aware of the way I watch them walk, sit, stand, and how I look for other subtle early signs of Tardive Dyskinesia.
-I am also watching and listening for signs of the fully reversible and fully treatable false parkinson's, acute dystonia, and akathisia.
+I am also watching and listening for signs of the reversible and treatable false parkinsonian, acute